reciprocity/zenlib/README.md

 `cd zengrc/frontend/;`\
 `yarn server:local`\

-The new component should be already visible.

-Any changes you make in your local version of _zenlib/packages/multiselect_ will now reflect in the app.
+Changes should now be visible in Zengrc.
+It will also reload and show any addtional changes automatically.
-(make sure _vue.config.js_ has param `config.resolve.symlinks(false);`)
+(in case of troubles make sure _vue.config.js_ has param `config.resolve.symlinks(false);`)

 #### Linting & code style